DBYN building citizens

 DisclaImer

-The international secretariat of Don Bosco Youth-Net ivzw is financially supported by the European Union, through its 'Erasmus+ Youth in Action'-programme, and by the Council of Europe, through its 'European Youth Foundation'.
+The international secretariat of Don Bosco Youth-Net ivzw is financially supported by the European Union, through its 'Erasmus+'-programme, and by the Council of Europe, through its 'European Youth Foundation'.
 This website is a publication of Don Bosco Youth-Net ivzw.
-The website reflects the views only of the author, and the European Commission nor the Council of Europe cannot be held responsible for any use which may be made of the information contained therein.
+The website reflects the views only of the author, and neither the European Commission nor the Council of Europe can be held responsible for any use which may be made of the information contained therein.

 Picture